What Food Should You Be Filling Your Reusable Shopping Bag With?

-You may have a vague notion of the sort of food you should be taking to lunch in your Onya reusable sandwich wrap or tossing into your reusable bag each week.
+You may have a vague notion of the sort of food you should be taking to lunch in your Onya reusable sandwich wrap or tossing into your reusable shopping bags each week.
 However, not many of us will have an educational background in nutrition, so for a more definitive guide than your mum's "eat your vegetables", Nutrition Australia has provided us with the new updated Healthy Eating Pyramid to use as a guide when filling your reusable shopping bag at the grocers or farmers market.

 What should we be eating?
 The lower levels

 At the base levels of the pyramid that make up the foundations of a healthy diet, you'll find the usual suspects such as fruits and vegetables as well as legumes and whole grains.